Mini Ice Cream Cakes

 Mini Ice Cream Cakes are so easy to make & perfect for parties or keeping in the freezer for a sweet treat!
 Just bake up mini chocolate cupcakes, then top them with your favorite ice cream & pop them in the freezer.
 Before serving, top them with whipped cream, chocolate syrup & sprinkles!

 Kids and adults alike will rave about these Mini Ice Cream Cakes for years to come!
 They’re so much fun and the recipe can easily be prepped days or even weeks in advance.

 This is a sponsored post written by me on behalf of Albertsons Companies.
-The opinions and text are all mine.

 What was your favorite cake growing up?
 You know that one cake you requested every year for your birthday.
 For my brother, it was a giant cookie cake and for my husband Kurt, it’s carrot cake.
 For me, my birthday cake was (and still is!) an ice cream cake.